olleepalmer/olleepalmer.github.io/_drafts/2019-10-07-optimizely-program-management-review.md

 Not being able to tag someone in a ticket and create an email notification means that it’s hard to let people know what’s happening.

 Curiously, Program Management does allow users to 'watch’ a test, but they don’t get notifications when changes are made.
-I'm really not sure what 'watching' does then.
+I'm really not sure what 'watching' does at all.

 There is a section for dialogue and comments but when no one is notified when a new comment is added, it gets stale pretty quickly.